 He led them to a 10th-place finish in the Championship while reaching the quarter-finals of the FA Cup, where his side lost 3-2 to eventual winners Manchester City.

-That proved to be Potter’s only season with Swansea and he joined Brighton at the start of the summer in 2019 on a four-year contract.
+That proved to be Potter’s only season with Swansea and he joined Brighton in May 2019 on a four-year contract.

 In his first season at the helm he guided the Seagulls, playing in a more expansive fashion, to a 15th-placed finish.